cotodevel/snemulds/README.md

 Optional)
-GDB Remote debugging is now possible, to enable GDB Remote Debugging you will head to: common/ipcfifoTGDSUser.h and remove the trailing "//" (without commas):
+GDB Remote debugging is now possible, to enable GDB Remote Debugging you need: common/ipcfifoTGDSUser.h and remove the trailing "//" (without commas):
 //#define GDB_ENABLE

 1. Then recompile the project.
 Run SnemulDS and games won´t boot while GDB Remote debugging is running, this is normal.